SPVillacorta/GeoNER/README.md

 - **Demonstration of the use of a geoschema**: Uses the [OzROCK](https://github.com/majiga/OzROCK) schema.
 - **NER Model Training/Evaluation**: Scripts to train or evaluate a Flair-based SequenceTagger.
 - **Visual Evaluation**: Generates confusion matrices and F1 score plots per entity class.
-- **Flexible Schema Extension**: Easily adapt or extend to other geological schemas.

 ---